How to Handle an IRS Notice CP14

 Prevent future CP14 notices by filing and fully paying your tax returns on time.
 Monitor payment deadlines and amounts to ensure you don’t miss any payments.
 Regular payments can help prevent accruing further interest and penalties.

 Utilize tools like the IRS Tax Withholding Estimator to adjust your paycheck withholding and prevent underpayment.
-Proactive tax management with a tax professional can save you from future headaches and ensure good standing with the IRS estimates.
+Proactive tax management with a tax professional can save you from future headaches and ensure good standing with the IRS estimates, and many entrepreneurs rely on specialized small business accounting services in Chicago for this ongoing support.

 Summary